Best ways to apply paid ads in your digital marketing strategy

-Also, you can create funnel reports to show the conversion rates of your leads as they help in lead management and head down the funnel to identify the areas where you are not performing well.
+Also, you can create funnel reports to show the conversion rates of your leads as they head down the funnel to identify the areas where you are not performing well.
 This will act as a stimulating factor to get your marketing and sales team discussing strategies that will convert leads to customers.

 If you want to correct information on where your leads are coming from, you need to integrate your CRM database with a compatible marketing automation software.

 Make sure you create different versions of this report using the specific time to calculate your progress against goals and new income broken down by source, product, and even sales rep.